Bitcoin Bubble Trouble.

 Papers, Publications, and Opinions

 Kreuser, Jerome and Didier Sornette.
-2017.
+2018 (updated).
 “Super-Exponential RE Bubble Model with Efficient Crashes”, Submitted for Publication in the European Journal of Finance and under review.
 We propose a dynamic Rational Expectations (RE) bubble model of prices with the intention to exploit it for and evaluate it on optimal investment strategies.
 Our bubble model is defined as a geometric Brownian motion combined with separate crash (and rally) discrete jump distributions associated with positive (and negative) bubbles.
 We have tested and include in the paper the analysis of our bubble model on several historical jumps.
-Efficient Crashes Abstract Nov 2017 A version of the paper is available here Efficient Crashes Paper Version Dec-2017
+A recent version of the paper is available Efficient Crashes Paper Version 4-June-2018.

 See Kreuser, Jérôme (2012) “Correcting the Financial Crisis Failures of Asset–Liability Management (ALM) Risk Management”, in Bob Swarup (ed).
 Asset Liability Management for Financial Institutions: Balancing Financial Stability with Strategic Objectives.
 London, UK: Bloomsbury Information Ltd, May.